 Enoch JACKSON-OKINE a Senior Administrative Assistant at the office of the Vice Chancellor, Central University.
 He joined Central University in 2009 through the National Service scheme.
 Through successfully managing both internal and external relationships, he positioned himself as a valuable resource in a variety of situations.

 Through hard work, dedication and good sense of direction, Enoch has worked in the Faculty of Arts and Social Science, Public Relations Unit, Central Business School and the office of the Pro Vice-Chancellor Academic Affairs of Central University.
-He has and severs on various committees within the University including; Statutes Review Committee, Strategic Plan Implementation Committee, Church-University Relations Committee etc.
+He has and severs on various committees within the University including; Statutes Review Committee, Strategic Plan Implementation Committee, Office of Institutional Advancement, Standards and Sanctions Regime Committee, Enhancing Efficiency for CU Academic Delivery, Central Plaza Management Committee etc.

 - Archival and biographical data preservation